Hermann-web/blog/docs/blog/posts/programming-languages/python/package-managers-in-python.md

       uv allows customization of its resolution strategy.
 With `--resolution=lowest`, uv installs the lowest compatible versions for all dependencies, while `--resolution=lowest-direct` focuses on lowest compatible versions for direct dependencies and latest compatible versions for transitive dependencies.

 ??? info "read [this docu](./integrating-requirements-with-poetry.md) about how to add dependencies from a `requirements.txt` file"

+?? question "How to use two conda environment at the same time without breaking anything ?"

+    To simultaneously utilize two Conda environments without causing conflicts, you can leverage Conda's nested activation feature.
+Here's how you can achieve this:

+    ```bash
+    conda activate old_project_env
+    conda activate --stack new_project_env
+    ```

+    This sequence of commands allows you to activate a parent environment (`old_project_env`) while retaining access to the command-line options from the old environment.
+Then, by using `conda activate --stack new_project_env`, you can activate a new environment (`new_project_env`) within the context of the parent environment.

+    This approach ensures that you can work within the specified environment (`new_project_env`) without interfering with the configurations or dependencies of the parent environment (`old_project_env`).

+    For more information on Conda environments and nested activation, you can refer to the [official Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#nested-activation).
+    ```

 ## Conclusion